oh2fih/Misc-Scripts/README.md

 # Misc-Scripts by oh2fih

 Miscellaneous scripts for different purposes.
-Completely unrelated to each other.
+Mostly unrelated to each other.

 | Category | Script & Language | Purpose & Usage |
 |:---|:---|:---|